How to build an effective threat intelligence program

-Reliable, actionable and context-rich intelligence provides you with an understanding of exactly how an incident, trend or pattern is going to impact your client and their organisation, helping you better prepare for and prevent such risks.
+Reliable, actionable and context-rich intelligence provides you with an understanding of exactly how an incident, trend or pattern is going to impact your client and their organisation, helping you better prepare for and prevent such security risks.

 Unfortunately, security-related decisions are often made without this real insight or understanding.
 How can you effectively protect your clients if your knowledge of the threat landscape is lacking or inaccurate?

 In simple terms, it’s like removing the blindfold

 Matt Beer, KSS Company Director, also stated that adapting their executive protection business to have an intelligence-led approach has dramatically increased the level of proactive protection they afford their clients.